List of armed factions during the Syrian civil war: Al-Qaeda and affiliates

-Al-Qaeda is a jihadist militant group that was found in 1988 in Pakistan by Osama Bin Laden.
+Al-Qaeda is a jihadist militant group that was established by Osama bin Laden.
 Several groups aligned with Al-Qaeda have become armed actors in the Syrian Civil War.

 Al-Nusra Front / Jabhat Fateh al-Sham

-Prior to the expansion of ISIL, al-Qaeda's Syrian affiliate, the al-Nusra Front was often considered to be the most aggressive and violent part of the opposition.
+Prior to the expansion of ISIL, al-Qaeda's Syrian affiliate, al-Nusra Front was often considered to be the most aggressive and violent part of the opposition.
 Being responsible for over 50 suicide bombings, including several deadly explosions in Damascus in 2011 and 2012, it was recognized as a terrorist organization by the Syrian Arab Republic and was designated as such by United States in December 2012.
 In April 2013, the leader of the Islamic State of Iraq released an audio statement announcing that al-Nusra Front is its branch in Syria.
-The leader of al-Nusra, Abu Mohammad al-Julani, said that the group would not merge with the Islamic State of Iraq but would still maintain allegiance to Ayman al-Zawahiri, the leader of al-Qaeda.
+The then-leader of al-Nusra, Ahmed al-Sharaa, said that the group would not merge with the Islamic State of Iraq but would still maintain allegiance to Ayman al-Zawahiri, the leader of al-Qaeda.
 From 2012 to 2016, the estimated manpower of al-Nusra Front was approximately 6,000–10,000 people, including many foreign fighters.

 The relationship between the al-Nusra Front and the indigenous Syrian opposition was tense, even though al-Nusra has fought alongside the FSA in several battles and some FSA fighters defected to the al-Nusra Front.
 The Mujahideen's strict religious views and willingness to impose sharia law disturbed many Syrians.
 Some rebel commanders have accused foreign jihadists of "stealing the revolution", robbing Syrian factories and displaying religious intolerance.

-The al-Nusra Front renamed itself Jabhat Fateh al-Sham (JFS) in June 2016.
-In 2017, the group merged with other groups into Hayat Tahrir al-Sham.
+Al-Nusra Front renamed itself Jabhat Fatah al-Sham (JFS) in June 2016.
+In 2017, the group merged with other groups into Hay'at Tahrir al-Sham.